 The Purpose of Wheel Chocks

-There is one word that can sum up the reason you need wheel chocks for your RV: safety.
+If one word can sum up the reason you need wheel chocks for your RV it’s safety.

-There was an incident of a man who parked his RV on the coast in Oregon to walk his dog.
+Parking brakes can fail.
+An incident of a man who parked his RV on the coast in Oregon to walk his dog paints this picture.
 His brakes failed, and his RV rolled off a cliff.

 Thankfully, he or his dog were not inside the RV.

-Wheel chocks could have prevented this accident.
+Wheel stabilizers could easily have prevented this accident and many more minor ones where damage is caused on inclines or hills.
 They are an accessory that you should take with you on every RV trip.
-They’re like insurance – it’s better to have it and not need it than to need it and not have it.
+They’re like insurance – it’s better to have them and not need them than to need and not have.